Burt Reynolds: Death and tributes

 Reynolds died of a heart attack at the Jupiter Medical Center in Jupiter, Florida, on September 6, 2018, at the age of 82.
 His ex-wife Loni Anderson and their son Quinton held a private memorial service for Reynolds at a funeral home in North Palm Beach, Florida, on September 20.
 Those in attendance included Sally Field, FSU coach Bobby Bowden, friend Lee Corso, and quarterback Doug Flutie.
-Reynolds' body was cremated and his ashes were given to his niece, Nancy Lee Brown Hess.
+Reynolds's body was cremated and his ashes were given to his niece, Nancy Lee Brown Hess.
 He was subsequently interred at Hollywood Forever Cemetery on February 11, 2021.
 In September of that year, a bronze bust of Reynolds was placed at the Hollywood Forever Cemetery.

-On the day of Reynolds' death, Antenna TV, which broadcasts The Tonight Show nightly, broadcast an episode of The Tonight Show Starring Johnny Carson from February 11, 1982, featuring an interview and a This Is Your Life-style skit with Reynolds.
+On the day of Reynolds's death, Antenna TV, which broadcasts The Tonight Show nightly, broadcast an episode of The Tonight Show Starring Johnny Carson from February 11, 1982, featuring an interview and a This Is Your Life-style skit with Reynolds.
 The local media in Atlanta and elsewhere in the state noted on their television news programs that evening that he was the first to make major movies in Georgia, all of which were successful, which helped make the state one of the top filming locations in the country.
-The Florida State football team honored Reynolds with helmet decals reading "BAN ONE", in the design and style of the license plate of the Trans Am from Smokey and the Bandit, plus Reynolds' signature, worn for the rest of the 2018 season.
+The Florida State football team honored Reynolds with helmet decals reading "BAN ONE", in the design and style of the license plate of the Trans Am from Smokey and the Bandit, plus Reynolds's signature, worn for the rest of the 2018 season.
 His niece, Nancy Lee Hess, produced a 2020 biography and documentary about Reynolds titled I Am Burt Reynolds.

 Legacy and appraisal

 During the height of his career, Reynolds was considered a male sex symbol and icon of American masculinity.
 Stephen Dalton wrote in The Hollywood Reporter that Reynolds "always seemed to embody an uncomplicated, undiluted, effortlessly likable strain of American masculinity that was driven much more by sunny mischief than angsty machismo."
-Reynolds's roles were often defined by his larger-than-life physicality and masculinity, contrasted with juvenile but self-aware humor.
+Reynolds's roles were often defined by his larger-than-life physicality and masculinity, contrasted with juvenile, but self-aware humor.
 Though he was not considered a serious dramatic actor during his heyday, his later career was defined by performances that often referenced his own reputation, creating what Dalton called "sophisticated, soulful performances".

 Michael Chiklis has credited Reynolds for rescuing his acting career when Reynolds hired him for a role in B.L.
 Stryker after Chiklis was "blackballed" for his involvement in portraying John Belushi in the movie Wired (1989).
 Chiklis said that Reynolds knew what Chiklis was going through because he "grew up during the McCarthy era and didn't believe in blackballing."